 - Forgetting to mute the mic during calls

 Image Source: GIPHY

-To this list, one could also mention technical fails during dial-in, difficulty sharing attachments, or forgetting key action items after the meeting.
+Not to mention technical fails during dial-in, difficulty sharing attachments, or forgetting key action items after the meeting.

 Aside from holding fewer meetings, is there a way to make collaboration less painful—even worthwhile and productive?

 You’re probably thinking, “No collaboration tool can eliminate all meeting hassles.”
 And you’re right.
 Still, Microsoft Teams meetings are a cut above the rest.
 According to a Forrester Consulting study: